 For more about Blakers Park, its history, and other information, go to the Friends of Blakers Park page.

 - Every day (in good weather) 9:30am to 5:30pm

 Blakers park can be reached from Preston Drove, Cleveland Road and Southdown Road

 Brighton and Hove bus services 26 and 46, and The Big Lemon 52 service, all serve Ditchling Road at the Fiveways junction, a few minutes away from Blakers Park.

 There are cycle lanes leading to the park from the city centre and various places to secure your bicycle to around the park.
 For more information on cycling around the city check the Journey On site.

-There is limited free parking available on Cleveland Road and Southdown Road.
+There is limited onstreet parking available on Cleveland Road, Southdown Road and The Drove

 Points of Interest